AMH Testing : Myths and Misinformation.

 Clinical Utility of AMH Testing

 Let’s discuss where this test’s usefulness truly lies.
 AMH is the best reflection of a woman’s functional ovarian reserve, or in other words, the pool of growing follicles in any given month.
 This can be used to estimate the response to stimulation, for example, by In Vitro Fertilisation (IVF) but does not correlate with pregnancy success.
 It is a measure of the quantity of follicles but not their quality3.
-Simply put, a low AMH result suggests that there are a low number of growing follicles but does not provide any indication of the health of these follicles.
-Similarly, a high AMH result suggests a high number of follicles but does not provide evidence that these follicles are healthy enough for fertilisation.
+Simply put, a low AMH test result suggests that there are a low number of growing follicles but does not provide any indication of the health of these follicles.
+Similarly, a high AMH test result suggests a high number of follicles but does not provide evidence that these follicles are healthy enough for fertilisation.
 Both factors, along with many others, play a role in fertility.
 In fact, conception is still possible even when AMH levels are low.

 AMH data can be used by clinicians to determine the correct stimulation protocol and dosage to optimise the response to follicle stimulation in those with a low AMH result, and to avoid ovarian hyperstimulation syndrome (OHSS) in those with a high AMH result.